MiguelSanLeon/Rock-Paper-Scissors-Lizard-Spock/README.md

 * The website has an easy to navigate structure.

-* The color scheme is consistent with the background video.
+* The colour scheme is consistent with the background video.

 * Responsive design that allows a correct display of the website on multiple devices